WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 2.1 The Supplier (Wingx Advance GmbH (HRB 108335)) is a company registered in Germany, whose registered office is situated at Kiebitzhof 6, Hamburg, Germany.
 The Supplier’s main trading address Kiebitzhof 6, Haus G, 22089 Hamburg, Germany.

-2.2 To contact the Supplier, please email to the email address given on the Order Form.
+2.2 To contact the Supplier, please email to the email address given on the Order Form, or specified on the Website.
 Details of how to give the Supplier formal notice of a matter under the Contract are set out in clause 14.8.

 2.3 The Supplier maintains professional indemnity insurance.